ollien/twine/docs/twine.md

   `iex` available on the node.

 Once in the shell, you must `require Twine` in order to use its macros.
+You have two options to trace calls

+ - `Twine.print_calls/2`, which will print calls to the group leader.
+This is typically what you want if you just want to see what is being called and with what arguments.
+ - `Twine.recv_calls/2`, which will send calls to the iex shell's process.
+These messages will be of the form `{pid, {module, function, arguments}}`, This can be useful if you need to have programmatic access to the call data once it has been performed.

+The examples below focus primarily on `Twine.print_calls/2`, but the two have an identical set of arguments and are thus interchangeable.

 When specifying a function to trace, you must provide the function to trace, and limit on the number of calls you trace.
 The limit can be specified in one of two